someobserver/recurgence/threshold/index.md

 **as the façade of their <u>certainty</u>**
 **met the chaos of their <u>entropy.</u>**

-ideas, selves, companies, democracies, empires, civilizations—
+ideas, selves, companies, democracies, civilizations—
 it's all the same recursion.
 **coherence is all that outlasts entropy.**